CmdrApollo/ZineScript/docs/documentation/index.md

     4. backgroundColor - the background color of the text, default is no background color
     5. antialias - whether or not to antialias the text, default is true
     6. centered - wheter or not to center the text surface
-    7. wrapWidth - at what width, measured in inches, to automatically wrap text at
+    7. wrapWidth - at what width, measured in inches, to automatically wrap text
     8. bold - whether or not text is bold
     9. italic - wheter or not text is italic